giganticode/jemma/README.md

     * project_id: (str) - any project_id defined within jemma

     Returns:
-    * Returns a str of the corresponding project name
+    * Returns a str of the corresponding project path
     * Returns None if no such project_id is defined in jemma